JDare/ClankBundle/Resources/docs/SessionSetup.md

 By using the same value, we are using the same exact service in both the WebSocket server and the Symfony2 application.

+If you experience any issues with the session being empty or not as expected.
+Please ensure that everything is connecting via the same URL, so the cookies can be read.

+For information on sharing the config between server and client, read the [Sharing Config](code/SharingConfig.md) Code Cookbook.

 _For info on bootstrapping the session with extra information, check out the [Clank Events](ClankEvents.md)_